 Modern neurological studies prove that multilingual proficiency is imprinted during Middle School years.
 This underscores the importance of pursuing a high level of foreign language instruction in Grades 6-8, which enables a student to move from basic conversational speaker to academic proficiency and fluency.

 At ISA, advanced foreign language instruction is taught exclusively in immersion style by native language speakers.
 ISA language instruction embodies grammar and rich cultural education.
 Students who enter with high levels of foreign language experience (native speakers or ISA Lower School French & Spanish students), continue with Advanced French or Advanced Spanish.
-Students with little or no foreign language pursue introductory Intensive Language Instruction in the language of their choice (French, Spanish, or Mandarin).
+Students with little or no foreign language pursue introductory intensive language instruction in the language of their choice (French or Spanish).
 Intensive language classes are fun and highly engaging, with ample opportunities to speak.
 ISA Middle School students enjoy mentoring ISA Early Childhood and Lower School students, as well as using their foreign language skills in the cafeteria, hallways and playground, where numerous languages are spoken.

 Foreign Language Fluency – Basic Conversation or Academic Proficiency?